Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 Mediation has many perks and can give you an advantage over disagreements, but it is only suitable if you both spouses agree on all major issues and are willing to cooperate to reach quality agreements.

 Skip adversarial court battles and expensive attorneys by mediating your divorce with Families First Mediation.
 Create a personalized and quality agreement with Dina Haddad.
-Book your free video consultation today.
+Book your FREE Divorce Mediation Consult today.

 Cases involving abuse, power imbalances, or other complicated legal issues.
 There are reasons that these factors don’t make a suitable environment for mediation.